adbayb/poc-white-label/README.md

 - [ ] To ease the white-label integration, the changes on the existing should be minimized (existing brand should "only" act as an entrypoint and delegate the integration to a new system)
 - [ ] Whatever the used tenancy model, a tenant-specific code should not leak inside another tenant
-- [ ] The integration strategy is fixed: the white-label will be integrated as a micro-application (ie. will take visually the full page) and rendered server-side (via Next.js framework).
-Experimenting different integration solutions is out of this exploration scope since it's a more global topic (typically linked to the monolithic vs micro-frontend architecture) not exclusive to the white-labelling process.
-To dig deeper on available techniques, you can check [the following repository meant for that purpose](https://github.com/adbayb/poc-micro-frontend).

 <br>